Whittier Mansion: Transaction and move

-On April 12, 1941, during the rise of Nazi Germany, Mrs. Weir temporarily transferred the property to The California Pacific Title and Trust Company, who subsequently transferred the title to Herman Loeper on April 28, 1941.
+On April 12, 1941, during the rise of Nazi Germany in the German Reich, Mrs. Weir temporarily transferred the property to The California Pacific Title and Trust Company, who subsequently transferred the title to Herman Loeper on April 28, 1941.
 On April 29, 1941 Loeper transferred the mansion's title to the German Reich.
 The Nazi Consulate paid $44,000 for the mansion, all cash.

 The complex process by which the title changed hands was to ensure secrecy, The San Francisco Chronicle reported at the time.
 The Chronicle went on to report that Charles M. Dufficy, real estate agent for Mrs. Weir, contacted the Nazi Consulate to enquire if they were interested in the mansion as a new location.
 Fritz Wiedemann revealed to the Chronicle that in order to hide their part in the transaction, they opted to use their own real estate agent, Kurt Huber, as they knew that if their plans were known the sale may not go through.
 As a result, Dufficy announced he would sue for his commission as he felt he was pushed out.